sameerahmahmood/if1-sum1-task1/README.md

 2. Generating the equation

-The next stage includes the 'generate_function' function which randomly generating each of the components (operand1,operand2 and operator) using the 'random' import.
+The next stage includes the 'generate_function' function which randomly generates each of the components (operand1, operand2 and operator) using the 'random' import.
 If division is to be selected, operand2 is to be a factor of the operand1 resulting in whole numbers for the sake of simplicity.

 3. Constructing the equation